 - Other Resources

 This course consists of a PowerPoint presentation in PDF format.
 It has detailed information, photographs to illustrate, and links to articles, videos, and other resources that might be useful in selecting a new puppy or dog.
-This course is not designed as a continuing education offering, but the other courses listed below do offer continuing education for mental health and canine professionals.
+This course is not designed as a continuing education offering, but the other courses in this catalog do offer continuing education for mental health and some for canine professionals.

 This online course is offered as a stand-alone program.
 Registration fee includes all course materials.